Healing the Wounded Feminine Include 5 Transformational Steps

 Signs of wounded feminine energy

-Common indicators of injured feminine energy:
+Common indicators of wounded feminine energy:

 Self-esteem and Self-worth